iterative/dvc.org/static/docs/tutorial/sharing-data.md

-> Please note that we are using `dvc-share` s3 bucket as an example and you don't have a write access to it, so in order to follow the tutorial you will need to either create your own s3 bucket or use other type of [remote storage](/doc/commands-reference/remote).
+> Please note that we are using `dvc-share` s3 bucket as an example and you don't have a write access to it, so in order to follow the tutorial you will need to either create your own s3 bucket or use other types of [remote storage](/doc/commands-reference/remote).
 E.g. you can set up a local remote as we did in our ["Get Started" section](/doc/get-started/configure).